SuperDARN/pyDARNio/README.md

   - **Answer questions**: if you want to try your hand at answering some pyDARNio questions, or adding to the discussion, look at pyDARNio's [issues](https://github.com/SuperDARN/pyDARNio/issues) and filter by labels.
   - **Become a developer**: if you want to practice those coding skills and add to the library, look at pyDARNio [issues](https://github.com/SuperDARN/pyDARNio/issues) and filter by milestone's to see what needs to get done right away.

-Please contact the leading developer, Marina Schmidt (marina.t.schmidt@gmail.com), if you would like to become a member of the team!
+Please contact the Data Visualization Working Group, if you would like to become a member of the team!